4-DMAPandSadness/EfsTA/User Guide.md

 The matrix can be divided in three major parts.
 The main diagonal, the triangle above the main diagonal and the triangle below it.
 On the main diagonal the loss or decay of the corresponding species is described.
 The upper triangle describes the regain or repopulation of previous species.
 The lower triangle describes the gain or population of following species.

 More specific the positions in the matrix always describe the relationship or rather the dependence of the species in the row from the species in the column.
 For example the position highlighted in blue in the upper triangle describes the dependence of species B from species C. The "reaction equation" shows that there is no transition from species C back to species B so the position is left empty or the input is zero.
 The position highlighted in red on the main diagonal shows the decay of species A. In the "reaction equation" there are two transitions from species A to another species in other words two ways for species A to lose population.
-Once through a transition to species B which occurs after a lifetime of τ<sub>1</sub> and once through a transition directly to species C a lifetime of τ<sub>5</sub> so the overall decay of species A is described by the negative sum of those lifetimes, since the transitions result in loss of population.
+Once through a transition to species B which occurs after a lifetime of τ<sub>1</sub> and once through a transition directly to species C after a lifetime of τ<sub>5</sub> so the overall decay of species A is described by the negative sum of those lifetimes, since the transitions result in loss of population.

 After all inputs are made the matrix can be saved.

-Note that this option is mostly a legacy feature and we highly recommend to use the "Custom Model"-option for any custom evaluations.
+Note that this option is mostly a legacy feature and we highly recommend to use the "Custom Model"-option for any custom analyses.

 ### Plotting